istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 Routing rules are **evaluated in sequential order from top to bottom**, with the first rule in the virtual service definition being given highest priority.
 In this case you want anything that doesn't match the first routing rule to go to a default destination, specified in the second rule.
-Because of this, the second rule has no match conditions and just directs traffic to the v3 subset.
+But, in the second rule has no match conditions and just directs traffic to the v3 subset.

 {{< text yaml >}}